gayatridot/AWS-Amplify-Code/README.md

-# AWS AI for Bharat Workshop Experience
+# AWS AI for Bharat Workshop Experience Build Image Editing Website

 Welcome to the **AWS AI for Bharat Workshop** repository!
 This project showcases hands-on experience with AWS Amplify and AI/ML services as part of the AWS AI for Bharat initiative.